SchriderLab/Timesweeper/README.md

 # TimeSweeper

-Timesweeper is a python package for detecting positive selective sweeps from time-series genomic sampling using convolutional neural networks.
+Timesweeper is a package for detecting positive selective sweeps from time-series genomic sampling using convolutional neural networks.

 Experiments and figures for the Timesweeper manuscript can be found here: https://github.com/SchriderLab/timesweeper-experiments